kyma-project/kyma/docs/04-operation-guides/troubleshooting/eventing/evnt-05-fix-pending-messages.md

 You can check the consumer now and confirm that the pending messages started to be dispatched.

-### Restart the NATS pods and trigger the stream leader reelection
+### Restart the NATS Pods and trigger the stream leader reelection

 Sometimes triggering the leader reelection on the broken consumers doesn't work.
 In that case you should try to trigger leader reelection on the stream level: